Telephone

 Although I have slightly touched on this above, where the parties insist on a face to face mediation.
 Where the mediator is not comfortable in using this method.
 Other mediators may have a different opinion?!

 There really is no difference between the two types.
 As they both are as effective as each other if you have a skilled mediator with the right level of experience.
 However, emotion can be lost in translation?
 In several of my face to face mediation’s, I encourage when appropriate to do so, for the parties to speak to each other direct.
-Although this can be done through a conference call, is it the same thing?
-As emotion, body language, expression’s which can assist in unlocking a dispute between the parties are all lost and cannot be seen by the mediator and or the parties.
-However, with online mediation, this is no longer an issue, as the parties can all see one another.

 To contradict myself yet again, sometimes body language, tone and expressions are not always useful to be seen, experienced by the opposing party as they can sometimes hinder negotiations, therefore…it is actually useful in such scenarios.